 Lebanon, once prosperous, was hobbled by a 15-year civil war that cut its national output in half.
 After the war ended in 1990, Lebanon rebuilt much of its infrastructure, but political instability continued to take a heavy toll through 2008.
 A period of relative stability and a subsequent revival in tourism helped the country grow economically, and unemployment is a low 6.4%.
 Still, hundreds of thousands of Lebanese people are unable to meet their basic needs — about 27% live below the national poverty line.
-Much of the poverty is concentrated in the north.

 The north of Lebanon has been most severely strained by an influx of refugees crossing the border from Syria due to the ongoing crisis there.
 1.5 million Syrian refugees have now been registered in Lebanon—a country whose own population does not exceed 4.4. million.
 In a country already suffering from weak infrastructure, the high percentage of refugees greatly affects both the economic and social climate.